Pyrenees Tour de France week

 - Pick up and return to/from Toulouse Airport

-- 7 nights stay including breakfast and dinner in Bagneres de Luchon
+- 7 nights stay including breakfast and 3 course dinner with wine in Bagneres de Luchon

 - Guided rides each day